-The exploited portion of the population of shortspine thornyhead in the BSAI region are adequately represented and Figure 14.2b shows that individuals between 30 cm and 60 cm are consistently caught by the fishery.
+Lengths of the exploited portion of the population of shortspine thornyhead in the AI portion of the BSAI region are adequately represented and Figure 14.3, which shows that individuals between 30 cm and 60 cm are consistently caught by the fishery.
 The available data do not span a long enough time period to detect any strong year-classes for long-lived species such as shortspine thornyhead rockfish.
-Data from 2003-2004 from the EBS fisheries show that the SST caught are a bit smaller than those caught in the AI, mean length 35 cm (Figure 14.3).
+Data from 2005-2007 from the EBS fisheries show that the SST have a similar range to the AI from 33cm to 57 cm (Figure 14.4).